DinithKumudika/Ayumed-Clinic-Management-System/README.md

 # Ayumed-Clinic-Management-System
-Web based Clinic Management System developed for the 2nd year group project of university
+Ayumed is a Web based Clinic Management System developed for the 2nd year group project of university

 ## Technologies